ForwardWork/tutorial1/README.md

 Github account, Git bash installed on my machine, gotdesktop and have some responsotries added to my account that I am working on (TDD) help

+Adding some omore to this file as need to repeat the git commit and push to origin as got wrong thr first time.